TykTechnologies/tyk-demo/README.md

 This repo provides an example installation of Tyk.
 It uses Docker Compose to provide a quick, simple deployment, where you can choose what features to include.

-It has been built to enable the sharing of knowledge and combining of effort amongst client-facing technical Tyk folks.
+Tyk Demo was built to enable the sharing of knowledge and combining of effort amongst client-facing technical Tyk folks.
+But it's also useful to anyone interested in playing with a Tyk installation.

+The repo contains various Postman collections that make it easy to explore and experience Tyk's features and functionality.

 See the [Contributor Guide](CONTRIBUTING.md) for information on how to contribute to and extend this repository.